 Yeo Valley Organic Garden, Holt Farm, Bath Road, Blagdon

-Farmed by the Mead family since the 15th century and renowned for its dairy products, Yeo Valley is also home to one of Britain’s few ornamental organic gardens.
+Farmed by the Mead family since the 15th century and renowned for its dairy products, Yeo Valley is home to one of Britain’s few ornamental organic gardens.
 Covering 6.5 acres and with views of the Mendips and Blagdon Lake, it promises a colourful experience, with continuously developing edible and ornamental displays.

 Hauser and Wirth Garden, Bruton